Verified Deep Learning with Lean 4

 The one knob specific to MobileNet is bf16Conv.
 ResNet’s convolutions cast to bfloat16 the instant the flag is on, but MobileNet’s compute lives inside inverted-residual blocks — a \(1\times 1\) expansion, a depthwise \(3\times 3\), a \(1\times 1\) projection — whose convolutions originally ran in fp32 regardless.
 Routing them through the same convdt cast as the plain convolutions is what lets bf16 reach the bulk of the network: the payoff is the whole inverted-residual block running \(\sim 2\times \) faster on cuDNN, where the \(1\times 1\)s (which are really matmuls) love bfloat16 and the depthwise \(3\times 3\) is a wash.
 The weight decay also drops to \(4\times 10^{-5}\) — MobileNet’s depthwise filters are tiny (\(9\) weights per channel), and the \(10^{-4}\) that suits ResNet over-regularizes them.

 Compute budget.
-On the four RTX 4060 Ti (CUDA, bf16, batch 256 across the four GPUs), steady-state throughput is \(\sim \)106 ms per step, about \(9.1\) minutes per epoch — so the 30-epoch validation tier is a \(\sim \)4.5-hour run and the full 90-epoch schedule projects to roughly 14 wall-clock hours.
-Curiously, that is slower per epoch than the \(9.5\times \)-larger ResNet-34 at \(\sim \)10.5 min: depthwise convolution is memory-bound and low-arithmetic-intensity, so MobileNet’s order-of-magnitude FLOP saving does not translate into a proportional wall-clock win on this hardware.
+On six RTX 4060 Ti (CUDA, bf16, batch \(252\) across the six GPUs), steady-state throughput is \(\sim \)89 ms per step, about \(7.5\) minutes per epoch — so the full 90-epoch schedule completed in roughly 11 wall-clock hours.
+Even at this throughput the wall-clock win over the \(9.5\times \)-larger ResNet-34 is modest: depthwise convolution is memory-bound and low-arithmetic-intensity, so MobileNet’s order-of-magnitude FLOP saving does not translate into a proportional wall-clock advantage on this hardware.

 GPU